ericpre/hyperspy/doc/user_guide/axes.rst

 The main disambiguation is whether the axis is **linear**, where the data points are equidistantly spaced, or **non linear**, where the spacing may vary.
-The latter can become important when, e.g., a spectrum recorded over a *wavelength* axis is converted to a *wavenumber* scale, where the conversion is based on a ``1/x`` dependence so that the axis spacing of the new axis varies along the length of the axis.
+The latter can become important when, e.g., a spectrum recorded over a *wavelength* axis is converted to a *wavenumber* or *energy* scale, where the conversion is based on a ``1/x`` dependence so that the axis spacing of the new axis varies along the length of the axis.
+Whether an axis is linear or not can be queried through the property ``is_linear`` (bool) of the axis.

 Every axis of a signal object may be of a different type.
 For example, it will be common that the *navigation* axes are *linear*, while the *signal* axis is